Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 I used Repl.it for testing new ideas or small changes as I find Gitpod is not really suitable for this purpose.

 I deployed the project to GitHub in small increments.
-Originally I created a separate page for the car parts but I couldn't fill it with enough information so I removed it and placed the Ebay link on the homepage.
 I did a lot of research on positioning to make the website responsive which took up most of my time during development process.
 I used Chrome developer tools extensively to help me throughout the process.

 ## Credits